 How to Find a Death Record?

-There are a few ways to find someone’s death record.
-Each state and local jurisdiction (county/town/city) has record repositories of vital records like birth, death, marriage, and divorce.
+There are a few ways to find someone's death record.
+Each state and local jurisdiction (county/town/city) has record repositories of vital records like birth records, birth certificates, death, marriage certificates, marriage records, divorce records and divorce certificates, apostille records, and fetal death certificates.
 Many of these government entities keep their records online in a searchable database.
-Qualified individuals can pay a fee to find someone’s death record and even order copies.
+Qualified individuals can pay a fee to find someone's death record and even order copies.

-Some local offices keep their records in paper form, and you would have to visit an archives building or records library to find what you needed.
-The CDC also has resources for finding death records and other vital records within each state.
+Some local offices keep their records in paper form, and you would have to visit an archive building or records library to find what you needed.
+The CDC also has resources for finding each state's death records and other vital records.
+Many states offer public health records and vital health statistics via the Department of Health.
+You can locate the mailing address of the proper department on the government website.
+The vital statistics offices may also help you make amendments to incorrect vital records.

 How Can You Find out If Someone Has Died?

-Courthouses hold birth and death records as well and can often help a researcher find out if someone is alive or dead.
+Courthouses also hold birth and death records and can often help a researcher find out if someone is alive or dead.
 The place to start is with the Clerk of the Court.

 Are Death Records Made Public?

-The question is death certificates are public records is a complicated one.
+The question is whether death certificates are public records is a complicated one.
 First, it depends on the state and local ordinances.
 Many states do consider death records to be public records, and anyone can search to find them.
-However, some states only allow close family members or legal representatives to obtain copies
+However, some states only allow close family members or legal representatives to obtain copies.
+The wording they use is that only someone with a "direct and tangible interest" can access death records.
+That may also include someone who is not related to the decedent who has a court order or affidavit.

-After a certain number of years, most states open up confidential death records to the general public.
+After a certain number of years, most state vital records offices open up confidential death records to the general public.
 These are most often found in archive buildings or websites.
-They can be helpful to find information about the deaths of old war vets or other ancestors.
+They can help find information about the deaths of old war vets or other ancestors.

 What Do Death Certificates Tell You?